pianomanfrazier/techblog/content/post/3000-lines-of-elm.md

     | DoubleFlat
 ```

-In the render engine I can use case matching to provide a rendering for the sharps:
+In the render engine I can use case matching to provide a rendering for the accidentals:

 ```Elm